MarkPearlCoZa/Blog_General/_posts/2016-08-20-The-Business-Analysts-Mindset-And-Agile.md

 #### Loss of information

 Losing valuable information is also a concern for them.
 When you only work on physical boards, BA’s seem to assume that the team will no longer be using acceptance criteria, screen mock-ups’ etc. I have worked with teams where we only worked on physical boards – I would write the acceptance criteria on the back of the cards and staple screen mock-up’s/ models that we had drawn together to the back of the card.
 I am not going to lie… it made the cards really heavy and they fell off a lot.
 That being said, the team loved it that way because everything was instantly available.

+#### Making Collaboration Better

 The only challenge was when they took the card off the board – it made collaboration between developers a little bit harder and a little bit better, because then they had to sit next to each other.
 I also kept track of all the acceptance criteria in an excel spreadsheet and attached pics of the mock-ups/ models.

 #### Passing Audits